Personal injury lawyer: United States

 Certain bar associations and attorney organizations offer certifications, including certification of lawyers in the field of personal injury.
 Certification is not required to practice personal injury law, but may help a lawyer demonstrate knowledge in the field to potential clients.
 Within the U.S., not all state bars offer certification for personal injury law.
 Some states, such as New Jersey, allow lawyers to become Certified Trial Attorneys, a credential that is available to both plaintiff and defense attorneys.
 Some states, such as Arizona, restrict the use of the words "specialist" or "specialize" to lawyers who have obtained a certification from the State Bar Board of Legal Specialization in a specific field of law, with one such certification being in the area of personal injury law.

 Practice

 Lawyers may concentrate their practice to specific areas of law, including personal injury law.
 Some lawyers may further specialize to a specific area of personal injury, such as medical malpractice law.
 By limiting the range of cases they handle, personal injury lawyers are able to acquire specialized knowledge and experience.

 Client relations

 Before accepting a new case, a personal injury lawyer typically interviews a prospective client and evaluates the client's case to determine the basic facts and potential legal claims that might be made, identifies possible defendants, and evaluates the strength of the case.
-A lawyer may decline to accept a case if the lawyer believes that the legal claims will not succeed in court, if the cost of litigation is expected to exceed the amount that can reasonably be recovered from the defendants as compensation for the client's injury.
+A lawyer may decline to accept a case if the lawyer believes that the legal claims will not succeed in court or if the cost of litigation is expected to exceed the amount that can reasonably be recovered from the defendants as compensation for the client's injury.